oschonrock/hibp/README.md

 - `libcurl`, `libevent` are used for the highly concurrent download
 - `restinio` is used for the local server, based on `ASIO` for efficient concurrency
-- [`arrcmp`](https://github.com/oschonrock/arrcmp) is used as a high performance, compile time optimised replacement for `memcmp`
+- [`arrcmp`](https://github.com/oschonrock/arrcmp) is used as a high performance, compile time optimised replacement for `memcmp`, which makes agressive use of your CPU's vector instructions
 - libtbb is used for local sorting in `hibp-sort` and `hibp-topn`.
 Note that for the parallelism (ie PSTL using libtbb) you currently have to compile from source, but this only has a small